Como Le Gusta a Tu Cuerpo: Chart performance

-"Como Le Gusta A Tu Cuerpo" debuted at the top of the National-Report chart dated on the week of January 21, 2013, due to the strong radio airplay and debuted at #14 in Venezuela, on May 11, 2013 the song top the charts on Venezuela being the first number on hit for Teló and the second for Vives.
+"Como Le Gusta A Tu Cuerpo" debuted at the top of the National-Report chart dated on the week of January 21, 2013, due to the strong radio airplay and debuted at #14 in Venezuela, on May 11, 2013, the song top the charts on Venezuela being the first number on hit for Teló and the second for Vives.
 The single has peaked at #3 on the US Billboard Latin Songs chart.
 In Mexico the song debuted at #20, peaked three weeks after at #16.

 Music video

-On 2 April, Vives upload a picture via Facebook where he was accompanied of Michel Teló in a beach of San Andrés, the caption of the picture explains the fact of their reunion, playing some football and record a new music video.
+On 2 April, Vives uploaded a picture on Facebook where he was accompanied by Michel Teló on a beach in San Andrés, the caption of the picture explains the fact of their reunion, playing some football and recording a new music video.
 A behind the scenes of the music video was uploaded on April 12 through Vives' YouTube VEVO channel.
 The video was filmed in an exclusive area of San Andrés, under direction of Jessy Terrero who also directed many videos of international artists as Daddy Yankee, Wisin & Yandel, Enrique Iglesias and many others.
-The music video was premiered on 16 April 2013 on YouTube and VEVO.
+The music video premiered on 16 April 2013 on YouTube and VEVO.
 The video stars Vives and Teló, as well as Colombian top model and ex-Miss San Andrés Laura Archbold.